Document Bank of Virginia

 Context

-The photograph shows the swearing in ceremony when Wilder became the 66th Governor of Virginia.
+This photograph shows Wilder taking the oath of office as the 66th governor of Virginia on January 13, 1990.
 Witnesses to the inauguration were the new governor's daughter, son, and daughter-in-law, flanking him in the photo.
 Retired United States Supreme Court Associate Justice Lewis F. Powell (1907–1998) administered the oath of office, and behind Wilder is retiring Virginia Governor Gerald L. Baliles (1940–).

 Citation: Photograph of Governor Douglas Wilder Taking the Oath of Office, 13 January 1990, Visual Studies Collection, Library of Virginia.